jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Throwing a dagger into a fleeing foe.
 - Taking down a guard with a musket shot.

-### Stealth
-The ability to move quietly, avoid detection, and conceal yourself from sight or sound.

-Examples:
-- Sneaking past a sleeping guard.
-- Disappearing into the shadows of an alley.
-- Stalking prey through underbrush.

 ### Mobility
 Speed, balance, and ability to maneuver with precision—running, jumping, tumbling, climbing, etc.